opa334/TrollStore/README.md

 ## Uninstalling an app

-Apps installed from TrollStore can only be uninstalled from TrollStore itself, tap an app or swipe it to the left in the 'Apps' tab to delete it.
+Apps installed from TrollStore can only be uninstalled from TrollStore itself; tap an app or swipe it to the left in the 'Apps' tab to delete it.

 ## Persistence Helper

-The CoreTrust bug used in TrollStore is only enough to install "System" apps, this is because FrontBoard has an additional security check (it calls libmis) every time before a user app is launched.
-Unfortunately it is not possible to install new "System" apps that stay through an icon cache reload.
+The CoreTrust bug used in TrollStore is only enough to install "System" apps; this is because FrontBoard has an additional security check (it calls libmis) every time before a user app is launched.
+Unfortunately, it is not possible to install new "System" apps that stay through an icon cache reload.
 Therefore, when iOS reloads the icon cache, all TrollStore installed apps including TrollStore itself will revert back to "User" state and will no longer launch.

-The only way to work around this is to install a persistence helper into a system app, this helper can then be used to reregister TrollStore and its installed apps as "System" so that they become launchable again, an option for this is available in TrollStore settings.
+The only way to work around this is to install a persistence helper into a system app; this helper can then be used to reregister TrollStore and its installed apps as "System" so that they become launchable again; an option for this is available in TrollStore settings.

-On jailbroken iOS 14 when TrollHelper is used for installation, it is located in /Applications and will persist as a "System" app through icon cache reloads, therefore TrollHelper is used as the persistence helper on iOS 14.
+On jailbroken iOS 14 when TrollHelper is used for installation, it is located in /Applications and will persist as a "System" app through icon cache reloads; therefore, TrollHelper is used as the persistence helper on iOS 14.

 ## URL Scheme

 As of version 1.3, TrollStore replaces the system URL scheme "apple-magnifier" (this is done so "jailbreak" detections can't detect TrollStore like they could if TrollStore had a unique URL scheme).
-This URL scheme can be used to install applications right from the browser, or to enable JIT from the app itself (only 2.0.12 and above), the format goes as follows:
+This URL scheme can be used to install applications right from the browser or to enable JIT from the app itself (only 2.0.12 and above); the format goes as follows:

 - `apple-magnifier://install?url=<URL_to_IPA>`
 - `apple-magnifier://enable-jit?bundle-id=<Bundle_ID>`